OpenBioMaps/documentation/official_docs/en/api.rst

  - stage [string] experimental/testing/stable,
  - doi [string],
  - running_date [date string],
- - licence [string],
+ - license [string],
  - rum [string],
  - collection_dates [date range string],
  - subjects [text],

+get_form_list

-get_form_list:   query the list of available upload forms,
+ Query the list of available upload forms.

+get_form_data

-get_form_data:   query the fields of the selected form
+ Query the fields of the selected form.

+ Additional parameters:

- Additional parameters: value [numeric] numeric id of a form.
+ - value [numeric] numeric id of a form.

  Returns: see below.

+get_profile

-get_profile:     get profile data of a selected user
+ Get profile data of a selected user

+get_data

-get_data:        get data rows from a selected data table (observation data)
+ Get data rows from a selected data table (observation data).

+get_specieslist

-get_specieslist: get species list from a project
+ Get the species list from a project.

+get_history

-get_history:     get history of a selected data row
+ Get the history of a selected data row.

+get_report

-get_report:      perform a predefined query and get the result
+ Perform a predefined query and get the result.

+get_tables

-get_tables:      get list of tables in a project
+ Get the list of tables in a project

+get_trainings

-get_trainings:  get list of available trainings/forms
+ Get the list of available trainings/forms.

+ Not available from API 2.6

+ Returns:

- Returns: set of traning titles, ids and descriptions,...
+ - the set of training titles, ids, and descriptions,...

+get_training_questions

-get_training_questions: get list of questions for the selected training
+ Get the list of questions for the selected training.

+ Not available from API 2.6

+ Additional parameters:

- Additional parameters: value [numeric] numeric id of a training.
+ - value [numeric] numeric id of a training.

+ Returns:
- Returns: set of questions,answers and settings
+ - The set of questions, answers, and settings

+training_results:

-training_results:   status list of users' trainings per forms.
-Status can be -1 (not sent), 0 (not validated yet), 1 (done, ok)
+ Status list of users' training for each form.
+Status can be -1 (not sent), 0 (not validated yet), 1 (done, ok).

+ Not available from API 2.6

+training_toplist

-training_toplist: toplist of trainings.
-Mean, Max, Count values for each forms.
+ Toplist of trainings.
+Mean, Max, and Count values for each form.

+ Not available from API 2.6

+ Additional parameters:

- Additional parameters: value [text] summary without names (nonames).
+ - value [text] summary without names (nonames).

+get_mydata_rows

+ JSON array of uploaded data.

+ Additional parameters:

-get_mydata_rows: json array of uploaded data Additional parameters: value [numeric] limit of array length.
+ - Value [numeric] limit of array length.
 If 0, no limit, default is no limit.

 POST type scopes
 ................
+put_data

-put_data:        send/upload data using a selected form
+ Send/upload data using a selected form

 PATCH type scopes